 Pfau Cochran Vertetis Amala Partners Darrell Cochran, Kevin Hastings and Associate Andrew Ulmer reached a $7.5 million settlement for their client in a sexual abuse suit against Black Hills Football Club (BHFC).
 This is one of the largest child sexual abuse settlements ever reached in the state of Washington.

-The coach, David Davis, lured the player into a hotel room during an Oregon tournament claiming he needed to have a captain’s meeting.
+The coach, David Cross, lured the player into a hotel room during an Oregon tournament claiming he needed to have a captain’s meeting.
 He then sadistically raped her and left her in the hallway of the hotel that BHFC discouraged parents from staying at under the claim that the coaches were teaching the girls how to behave in a ‘college environment.’

 “This coach was so brazen in this rape that he basically dared her to say anything.
 When her mom sensed something had gone wrong and confronted the coach, he screamed at the mother and daughter and then vanished.
 And not a soul from the club asked why he left or what had happened,” said Cochran.
 “Our client and her mom are heroes for having the courage to step forward and take on this establishment.”